hyundai-robotics/doc-hi6-operation/book.md

 You can set various conditions of the controller and perform necessary operations.

-1. Touch the \[2: Control Parameter &gt; 1: Control Environment Setting\] menu.
+1. Touch the `[2: Control Parameter  - 1: Control Environment Setting]` menu.

-2. After setting each control environment condition, touch the \[OK\] button.
+2. After setting each control environment condition, touch the `[OK]` button.

     ![](../../_assets/tp630/ctrl-environment-setting_eng.png)

-* \[Power saving function\]: You can set whether to use the power saving function and set the wait time.
+* `[Power saving function]`: You can set whether to use the power saving function and set the wait time.

   While the power saving function is used, if the robot is in operation stop status while in the auto mode for a long period, such as waiting for startup or waiting for an input signal, the power supply to the motor will be cut off when the wait time has expired, helping save power consumption.
 When an operation command is inputted in the robot, the power saving function will be automatically deactivated, allowing the power to be supplied to the motor and the robot to operate.